osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Types.md

 The ``Order`` field marks the order of comparison within a compound index.

 **`Value`**
-The ``Value`` field is used for properties that represent a value.
-An example of a property with a value is an enumeration's named constant.
-When representing an enum in an SdsType, the SdsType's SdsTypeProperty collection defines the enum's constant list.
-The SdsTypeProperty's ``Id`` represents the constant's name and the SdsTypeProperty's ``Value`` represents the constant's value (see the enum ``State`` definitions in the code samples below).
+The ``Value`` field is used for the properties of enumeration types.
+An enumeration is a collection of named constants with associated constant values.
+Each named constant is defined by the `Id` of the SdsTypeProperty.
+The associated constant value is defined by the `Value` of the SdsTypeProperty.
+For more information, see the enumeration ``State`` definitions in the sample code below.

 **`InterpolationMode`**
 ``InterpolationMode`` is assigned when the SdsTypeProperty of the event should be interpolated in a specific way